graph4ai/graph4nlp/docs/source/guide/dataset/customize.rst

             vocab_to_save = self.vocab_model
             torch.save(vocab_to_save, self.processed_file_paths['vocab'])

+``build_topology`` builds text graph for each ``DataItem`` in the dataset and bind it to the corresponding ``DataItem`` object.
+This routine usually involves functions provided by the ``GraphConstruction`` module.
+Besides, since the construction of each individual text graph is independent of each other, the construction of multiple graphs can be done concurrently, which involves the multiprocessing module of Python.

+``build_vocab`` takes all the tokens that have appeared in the data items and build a vocabulary out of it.
+By default, the ``VocabModel`` in ``graph4nlp.utils.vocab_utils.VocabModel`` takes the responsibility of constructing a vocabulary and represents the vocabulary itself.
+The constructed vocabulary will become a member of the ``Dataset`` instance.

+``vectorization`` is a lookup step, which converts the tokens from ASCII characters to word embeddings.
+Since there are various ways to assign embedding vectors to tokens, this step is usually overridden by the downstream classes.

 In Jobs, these pre-processing steps are implemented in its base classes: ``Text2TextDataset`` and ``Dataset``:

 .. code-block::